HL7/fhir-bfdr/input/pagecontent/use_cases.md

 The Jurisdiction Fetal Death use case is represented by the [Composition - Jurisdiction Fetal Death Report][CompositionJurisdictionFetalDeathReport].

-### Coded Race and Ethnicity
+### Coded Race and Ethnicity - NCHS to VRO

-This use case represents the communication of coded race and ethnicity information to the appropriate jurisdictional vital records office.
-It contains a coded form of the race and ethnicity data that has been submitted to the NCHS.
-Two sets of codes will be used to address two objectives.
-These objectives are to generate:
+This use case represents the communication of coded race and ethnicity information based on a submission to NCHS from NCHS to a VRO.
+The formats and mechanisms for submitting race and ethnicity information to NCHS, and receiving coded responses are common to the Mortality, Natality and Fetal Death vital records use cases.
+The profiles and valuesets involved are defined in the Vital Records Common Library.
-* Codes for race or ethnicity data provided as text entries
-* A single race code in cases where multiple races have been reported

-In addition, when the coding process has led to duplication of data, the duplicates will be eliminated.

 Coded race and ethnicity data is communicated for both the mother and father in the case of live birth and only for the mother in the case of fetal death.

-The Coded Race and Ethnicity use case is represented by the [Composition - Coded Race and Ethnicity][CompositionCodedRaceAndEthnicity]. ***Note:*** requirements for this workflow are in development and the FHIR Composition profile may change.
+The Coded Race and Ethnicity use case is represented by the [Composition - Coded Race and Ethnicity][CompositionCodedRaceAndEthnicity].

-### Coded Cause of Fetal Death
+### Coded Cause of Fetal Death - NCHS to VRO

-This use case represents the communication of coded cause of fetal death information to appropriate jurisdictional vital records offices.
-The provider providers the cause of death on a fetal death report as choices from a defined list of possible causes along with free text entries that further specify those choices.
+This use case represents the communication of coded cause of fetal death information based on a submission to NCHS from NCHS to a VRO.
+The provider's  cause of death on a fetal death report as choices from a defined list of possible causes along with free text entries that further specify those choices.
 The information is transformed into one or more ICD 10 codes at NCHS, and returned using this Composition.

-The Coded Cause of Fetal Death use case is represented by the [Composition - Coded Cause of Fetal Death][CompositionCodedCauseOfFetalDeath]. ***Note:*** requirements for this workflow are in development and the FHIR Composition profile may change.
+The Coded Cause of Fetal Death use case is represented by the [Composition - Coded Cause of Fetal Death][CompositionCodedCauseOfFetalDeath].

 ### Mother - Baby Linkage